weihong0827/simple-image-editor/README.md

 ## Overview

-This repository contains a CLI-based image editing tool written in C, designed to process and manipulate image files.
+This branch contains a image editing tool written in C with Graphical User Interface, designed to process and manipulate image files.
 Users can upload their desired image and adjust various aspects of the photo, such as brightness, contrast, saturation, or temperature.
 The program supports a select range of edits, and it is designed with simplicity and efficiency in mind, catering to those who need quick modifications to their images without the need for complex software.
 ## Getting Started

 To use this tool, clone the repository